CS1102proj-Cache/CS1102/index.md

  <div id="message"></div>

 <div class="bodytext"><div class="middle">
-Welcome to our website!
+Welcome to our website, <span id="firstnamePlaceholder"></span>!
 We are going to explore the interesting world of cache memory and its role in accelerating memory input-output (I/O).
 We will break down concepts like memory types, locality, cache hierarchy, and cache replacement policy.
 Join us as we uncover the benefits that cache brings to your computer system.
 <br/><br/>This project is presented by: <br/>
   <div class="centered-table">
     <table>